amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 | MSE | Mean squared error |

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here, I show the result of the training and validation losses.

-![alt text][image1]
+![alt text][examples/lossplots.png]

+It looks like the number of parameters is adequate and it's currently not overfitting, as the two losses converge to the same point.

 #### 3. Creation of the Training Set & Training Process